Mass. Eye and Ear in the News 2010

 July 14, 2010 – (Wall Street Journal) – Before deciding to spend hundreds of dollars on your next pair of sunglasses this summer, there are some things you should know.
 Read what the Director of Mass.
 Eye and Ear’s Cornea and Refractive Surgery Service, Dr. Reza Dana, has to say about the difference between inexpensive and expensive designer-brand sunglasses.

 July 8, 2010 — (ABC World News) —It might sound like science fiction, but it’s now a reality--a miniature telescope that can be implanted in the eye to restore vision.
 It’s an amazing new technology-- and hope for people diagnosed with end-stage age-related macular degeneration.
 Watch what Mass.
 Eye and Ear cornea specialist Dr. Kathryn Colby had to say in a segment that aired on ABC World News with Diane Sawyer.
-If you or someone you someone you know is interested in whether they can become a candidate, click here for more information.

 Boston Med: Single Dad Struck with Rare Cancer

 July 8, 2010 -- (ABC-TV) -- When diagnosed with a rare cancer of the nasal cavity, patient's life changed forever.
 Read how Mass.
 Eye and Ear’s Dr. Derrick Lin helped to diagnose this single father of a 4-year-old son.

 June 8, 2010 — (ABCNEWS.com) —The debate continues to rage about the impact of video games on children.
 However, it turns out there is a plus side to video games when it comes to treating the eye condition amblyopia, commonly known as “lazy eye.”
 Read what Mass.
 Eye and Ear’s Director of Pediatric Ophthalmology Dr. Melanie Kazlas has to say about this somewhat surprising information.